-5 To reiterate, these total budgets are full project costs, not only design and build
+4 To reiterate, these total budgets are full project costs, not only design and build

-2 Management / Advisory to construction of UKP (Shell & Core) Support the delivery of RIBA Stages 5 & 6.
-This will include keeping an oversight of design intent throughout the build and collaboration with main contractor to solve any onsite design/construction problems.
-Work with PMCC / Construction Contractor October 23 - July 24 3 Production and delivery of content (Fitout & Final Exhibit) Develop and produce the content designed in WP(A), acquire any physical objects.
-Test content in local market.
-Acquire any licences needed.
-This may involve management of other suppliers involved in doing the fit-out Work with PMCC / Construction Contractor / Fit-out suppliers Start of WP(B) - March 25 4 Oversight and Management of UKP Visitor Experience and Content Production Inspections to ensure the method(s) of content delivery, including relevant technology are installed as per the design intent.
-Work with Construction / Production / Fit-out suppliers July 24 - March 25 5 (optional depending on complexity of content solution) Monitoring and management of live experience Support delivery to RIBA Stage 7 Technical aspects to be delivered by FM contractor.
-If experience is more of a production, production manager may be required from designer.
-April - October 25
+1 Support the Full Support the development of Work with PMCC / October 2023 Architectural the RIBA Stage 4 design.
+This Construction Design of UKP will include all drawings and Contractor/Local - work packages necessary to Architect of obtain sign off of the design Record/Authority and and obtain the Construction its Stakeholders Licence from Expo Authorities 2 Management / Support the delivery of RIBA Work with PMCC / January 2024 - Advisory to Stages 5 & 6.
+This will include Construction December 2024 construction of keeping an oversight of design Contractor UKP (Shell & Core) intent throughout the build and collaboration with main contractor to solve any onsite design/construction problems.
+3 Production and Develop and produce the Work with PMCC / July 2024 - March delivery of content content designed in WP(A), Construction 2025 (Fitout & Final acquire any physical objects.
+Contractor / Fit-out Exhibit) Test content in local market. suppliers Acquire any licences needed.
+This may involve management of other suppliers involved in 4 Oversight and doing the fit-out Inspections to ensure the Work with July 2024 - March " Management of method(s) of content delivery, Construction / 2025 UKP Visitor including relevant technology Production / Fit-out 2023 Experience and are installed as per the design suppliers Content Production intent.
+Suppliers 5 (optional Monitoring and Support delivery to RIBA Technical aspects to April - October depending management of Stage 7 be delivered by FM 2025 on live experience l cage . contractor.
+If complexity S CAPCHONOC experience is more of of content a production, solution) production manager ' may be required from designer.